junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 They watch intensely.
 And Castiel whines, then, nods once, slowly.

 Bobby breathes out heavily.
-"Good to know, thank God you're not dead in that whole --" he waves a hand to vaguely refer to whatever happened just now in place for a word he can never find.
-He clicks the safety bolt back on.
+"Good to know.
+Thank God you're not dead in that whole --" he waves a hand to vaguely refer to whatever happened just now, in place for a word he can never find.
+He clicks the safety back on.

 "Yet."
-Sam deadpans.
+Sam reminds him.

 "What?"

 "Not dead, *yet*."
-Sam keeps his hunter's gait, hands still on the machete -- the same one he carried into that vampire nest where Dean was beheaded.
-"He still needs to be dead to go to the Purgatory, remember?"
+Sam keeps his hunter's stance, hands still on the machete -- the very same one he carried into that vampire nest where Dean was beheaded.
+"He still needs to be dead to go to Purgatory, remember?"

-Bobby swallows, falling to silence.
-After a beat, "And you wanna do the honor?"
+Bobby swallows, falls to silence.
+After a beat: "And you wanna do the honor?"

 "Unless you volunteer," Sam says, unbothered.
 "Don't see a third option here."

 The worst thing is, he's right.

-"And you're still onboard with this 'getting killed to go to the horror land' plan?"
+"And you're still on board with this 'getting killed to go to the horror land' plan?"
 Bobby checks with Cas one last time.

 The monster that was -- is -- Cas nods unmistakably.

 "This is absolutely the shittiest plan I've ever seen, and that includes two apocalypses."
-Bobby sighs deeply, looking at Cas truly apologetically, "I'm sorry."
+Bobby sighs deeply, resigned.
+He looks at Cas with genuine apology, "I'm sorry."
 Then to Sam, "Just, don't do it in here, will ya?"

 Sam nods once, heading out.
 Castiel follows.

 <br>

-Bobby does not follow them outside, and he thinks a bottle of whiskey is definitely not enough for tonight.
+Bobby does not follow them outside, and he knows a bottle of whiskey is definitely not gonna be enough for tonight.

-He doesn't need to see, the squeaky sound of footsteps and claws heading to the opening in the junkyard is loud and clear in the midnight silence.
+He doesn't need to see -- the squeaky sound of footsteps and claws heading to the opening in the junkyard is loud and clear in the midnight silence.

 He closes his eyes.

 There is the sound of metal cutting through flesh, and then something heavy falls to the ground.

-One set of footstep head back, stepping on the ground that is more muddy wet than before.
+One set of footsteps head back, stepping on the ground that's now wetter and muddier than before.

 Bobby shakes his head hard.
-"Cas you stupid love-blind idjit."
+"Cas, you stupid love-blind idjit."

 <br>